PaulMeehlSchool/website/about.md

 layout: page
 ---

-The mission of Paul Meehl Graduate School is to provide interdisciplinary education that empowers PhD students to critically examine and enhance the foundations, methodologies, and ethical frameworks underlying scientific practice.
+Paul Meehl Graduate School is a center based at Eindhoven University of Technology (TU/e) for graduate training focusing on quality and efficiency of scientific research.
+We set to encourage PhD students to critically examine the foundations, methodologies, and ethical frameworks underlying scientific practice.
+To this end, we offer training workshops on a veriaty of metascientific topics to provide a chance for PhD students to enhance their skills and engage in meaningful discussions.
+In Paul Meehl School, we are driven by the belief that education should be accessible to all who seek it.
+All workshops are delivered tuition-free to ensure financial barriers do not hinder participation.

-As a tuition-free institution, we are driven by the belief that education should be accessible to all who seek it.
-At Paul Meehl Graduate School, we remove financial barriers, ensuring that talent and passion are the primary criteria for admission.
-Our commitment to affordability aligns with our broader mission of democratizing access to high-quality education in the field of meta-science.
+This graduate school is named after Paul E. Meehl (1920 - 2003), an influential American psychologist who made seminal contributions to numerous domains of psychological theory, science, and practice.
+One of his lesser-known but significant contributions is his role in co-developing and extending metascience, the science of science, which is the focus of this graduate school.